MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 - **Region**: Choose the region close to you.
 There's no strict requirement on region for the instance, but we recommend the closest region for latency purposes.
 - **Compute + storage**: General Purpose (Gen5) with eight cores is the default.
 This configuration will suffice for the SCOM managed instance.
 - **Authentication method**: Select **SQL Authentication**.
 Enter the credentials that you want to use for accessing the SQL managed instance.
 These credentials don't refer to any that you've created so far.
-- **Virtual network**: This SQL managed instance needs to have direct connectivity (line of sight) to the SCOM managed instance that you create in the future.
+- **VNet**: This SQL managed instance needs to have direct connectivity (line of sight) to the SCOM managed instance that you create in the future.
 Choose a virtual network that you'll eventually use for your SCOM managed instance.
 If you choose a different virtual network, ensure that it has connectivity to the Azure Monitor SCOM Managed Instance virtual network.

    The subnet that you provide to Azure SQL Managed Instance has to be dedicated (delegated) to the SQL managed instance.
 The provided subnet can't be used to house any other resources.

    By design, a managed instance needs a minimum of 32 IP addresses in a subnet.
 As a result, you can use a minimum subnet mask of /27 when defining your subnet IP ranges.
 For more information, see [Determine required subnet size and range for Azure SQL Managed Instance](/azure/azure-sql/managed-instance/vnet-subnet-determine-size?view=azuresql&preserve-view=true).
-- **Connection type**: By default, the connection type is **Proxy**.
+- **Connection Type**: By default, the connection type is **Proxy**.
-- **Public endpoint**: This setting can be either enabled or disabled.
+- **Public Endpoint**: This setting can be either **Enabled** or **Disabled**.
 To use Power BI reporting, you need to enable the public endpoint.

   If the Azure SQL Managed Instance virtual network is different from the Azure Monitor SCOM Managed Instance virtual network: